 Wherever you are from and whatever you believe you are welcome to receive at the table of the Lord; baptized or not.
 All people are welcome to The Meal!

-Following the Way of our sovereign Lord and Savior, Jesus the Christ, ALL ARE WELCOME at Bethel as we heartily affirm that each individual is a much-loved child of God, recognizing everyone as called to become as one body (in community), yet with many members in support of the whole, in witness to creation of the sacrifice and atonement of the cross.
+Following the Way of our sovereign Lord and Savior, Jesus the Christ, ALL ARE WELCOME as we heartily affirm that each individual is a much-loved child of God, recognizing everyone as called to become as one body (in community), yet with many members in support of the whole, in witness to creation of the sacrifice and atonement of the cross.

 By the power of the Spirit we seek to humbly walk together, united for equity and justice, with people of every race, ethnicity, creed, class, age, gender, marital status, physical or mental ability, sexual orientation, gender identity and gender expression.
 In this gift called life we are blessed, justified, empowered and increasingly sanctified by grace through faith.